 Which one is best for getting rid of smoke, odors, and particles?

-It is well worth remembering that an exhaust fan is primarily designed to vent out smoke and bad odors from your kitchen.
+It is well worth remembering when choosing between kitchen designs and extractors that an exhaust fan is primarily designed to vent out smoke and bad odors from your kitchen.
+It is a classic kitchen extractor fan design.

 It sends them outside, but it is not expected to gather oil and grease particles with any degree of efficiency.